danaevenhaim/testing-app/testFile.md

-ThIs is A tEsT filE
+THIs is A tEsT filE

-It HAS some lines
+IT HAS some lines

 and some more